zjc19891106/AgoraChatEThreeExample/README.md

 3. Get the current user's Card object.

-4. Use the E3 object to create a VirgilE3Kit.Group object based on the session creator's Card object and the ids of both parties to the session.
+4. Use the E3 object to create a VirgilE3Kit.Group object based on the session creator's Card object and the sessionId(This group id is a string sorted by the id of the message sender and the message receiver plus the AgoraChat string).

 5. Use the Group object to encrypt and decrypt the corresponding message.